FELIPE VAZ PERES

 LBB 2025

-3rd place at the "Liga Brasileira de Bioinformática 2025", the largest bioinformatics competition in Latin America, focused on solving computational biology challenges.
+Awarded 3rd place at the largest bioinformatics competition in Latin America, solving complex computational biology challenges.

 Mendelics 2021

-3rd place at the "Mendelics Challenge".
-Developed a fully automated variant calling pipeline in less than 48 hours using real genomic data.
+Awarded 3rd place by developing an automated variant calling pipeline in under 48 hours using real genomic data.

 BIOHACK 2018

-2nd place at the "Synthetic Biology Hackathon (BIOHACK)".
-Designed BIOREMEDYATOR, a bioremediation project presented at Brazil’s largest biotechnology conference.
+Awarded 2nd place by designing a synthetic biology bioremediation project presented at Brazil's largest biotechnology conference.